 - 2021 Deferred Stock Units.
 Stock units presented in the 2022 Summary Compensation Table presented below were calculated pursuant to the 2021 LTIC in accordance with the formula and performance goals established in early 2021.
 Based on this formula, the 2021 LTIC award pool was approved at approximately 119% of target and issued in the form of deferred stock units in early 2022. - Thoughtful Evaluation of Compensation Program.
 The Compensation Committee continues to review current best practices and made the following modifications to the 2022 compensation program in early 2023: - Time-Based Grants of Deferred Stock Units.
 Historically, half of our NEOs' LTIC opportunity has been comprised of annual deferred stock units.
 The deferred stock units have been granted in arrears (e.g. in early 2023 for the 2022 performance period) and, in accordance with SEC rules, included in the Summary Compensation Table in the year granted.
 Beginning with the 2023 performance period, the Compensation Committee decided to conform the Annual Deferred Stock Unit component of our LTIC plan to prevailing market practice by decreasing the percentage of our NEOs' LTIC opportunity allocated to annual deferred stock units to 40%, and granting discretionary, time-based awards at the beginning of each calendar year with no immediate vesting.
-As such, in accordance with SEC rules, the deferred stock units awarded in early 2023 for both the 2022 (in arrears) and 2023 (prospective) performance periods will be included in the 2023 Summary Compensation Table; however, beginning in 2024, awards will be granted and included in the Summary Compensation Table in the same year.
-Awards will vest over a four-year period, beginning on the anniversary of the date of grant.
+As such, in accordance with SEC rules, the deferred stock units awarded in early 2023 for both the 2022 (in arrears) and 2023 (prospective) performance periods will be included in the 2023 Summary Compensation Table; however, beginning in 2024, awards will vest over a four-year period, beginning on the anniversary of the date of grant.